hunterjm/universal-wiki-converter/readme.md

 * Modify conf/confluenceSettings.properties and add in your confluence settings
 * Open conf/exporter.mindtouch.properties and be sure to set the following:
 	* url.base: The URL to your MindTouch Wiki
 	* user: Your MindTouch administrator username
 	* pass: Your MindTouch administrator password
 	* output.dir: You might want to set this to an absolute path
 	* timeout: This is the HTTP connection timeout
 	* socketTimeout: How long we will wait for a response
 		* -1 uses HttpClient default, and skips the page on timeout
+* Open conf/converter.mindtouch.properties and be sure to uncomment and set the following:
+	* Mindtouch.0203.filepath-hierarchy-ignorable-ancestors.property
+	* Mindtouch.4300.exportdir.property

 #### Socket Timeout & Retry functionality